SilverMonkeyGmbH/ops_docs/DatabaseSetup.rst

     </configuration>
     <!--ProjectGuid: b03c2d11-e5ac-4242-a5c2-862a3787e00a-->

-Database
-^^^^^^^^

-The module expects a Table named "Role_Group" with columns "RoleId" (uniqueidentifier, not null) and "GroupName" (varchar, not null) in the given database.
+The auth module expects a Table named "Role_Group" with columns "RoleId" (uniqueidentifier, not null) and "GroupName" (varchar, not null) in the given database.
 The Groupname is the name of a windows domain group.
 The RoleId is the id of a SIM/OPS role.
 The corresponding Role table is not used by the auth module and therefore CAN be absent.

 -------